Governor DeSantis Will Not Delay Walt Disney World Reopening Even With Spike In COVID-19 Cases

-The number of coronavirus cases in the sunshine state continues upward, but Walt Disney World’s reopening in mid-July is still on.
-Florida Governor Ron DeSantis stated that there is no intention of delaying the reopening of the theme parks.
+The number of coronavirus cases in the Sunshine State continues upward, but Walt Disney World’s reopening in mid-July is still on.
+Florida Gov. Ron DeSantis stated that there is no intention of delaying the reopening of the theme parks.
 Reassessment of some other restrictions around the state have taken place as cases of COVID-19 have seen record numbers over the last week.

 A few weeks ago, Walt Disney World announced they would begin a phased reopening of their four parks in mid-July.
 Magic Kingdom and Disney’s Animal Kingdom will open on July 11 with Epcot and Disney’s Hollywood Studios reopening on July 15.